Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Introduction

 Determining sensitivity and specificity for a diagnostic test of interest, referred to as an index test, requires knowledge of the true health status for all participants in the study.
 The true health status is most often unobservable, so a reference test is commonly used in lieu of it.
 However, such tests are rarely perfect themselves.
 When the reference is imperfect, conventional studies only identify ``apparent'' sensitivity and specificity, or the so-called rates of positive and negative agreement with the reference.\footnote{``Apparent'' false negative rate and ``apparent'' sensitivity sum to unity.
 Similarly, ``apparent'' false positive rate and ``apparent'' specificity sum to unity.} They measure performance with respect to the reference test and not true performance.
-Hence, they are typically not of interest.
-Furthermore, I show that true performance measures are usually partially identified.
+Hence, ``apparent'' parameters are typically not of interest.
+Moreover, the true performance measures are usually only partially identified, as shown in \Cref{identification_sect}.
 In other words, there exists a set of parameter values that are consistent with the observed data, called the identified set.
 The smallest such set under maintained assumptions, or the set that exhausts all information from the data, is known as the sharp identified set.
 This paper addresses the issue of finding, estimating and doing inference on the points in the sharp identified set for sensitivity and specificity, or equivalently false negative and positive rates, under standard assumptions used in the literature.